Manufacturing engineering: Mechatronics

 Mechatronics is an engineering discipline that deals with the convergence of electrical, mechanical and manufacturing systems.
 Such combined systems are known as electromechanical systems and are widespread.
-Examples include automated manufacturing systems, heating, ventilation and air-conditioning systems, and various aircraft and automobile subsystems.
+Examples include automated manufacturing systems; heating, ventilation and air-conditioning systems; and various aircraft and automobile subsystems.

 The term mechatronics is typically used to refer to macroscopic systems, but futurists have predicted the emergence of very small electromechanical devices.
-Already such small devices, known as Microelectromechanical systems (MEMS), are used in automobiles to initiate the deployment of airbags, in digital projectors to create sharper images, and in inkjet printers to create nozzles for high-definition printing.
+Already such small devices, known as microelectromechanical systems (MEMS), are used in automobiles to initiate the deployment of airbags, in digital projectors to create sharper images, and in inkjet printers to create nozzles for high-definition printing.
 In the future, it is hoped that such devices will be used in tiny implantable medical devices and to improve optical communication.

 Textile engineering

 Textile engineering courses deal with the application of scientific and engineering principles to the design and control of all aspects of fiber, textile, and apparel processes, products, and machinery.
 These include natural and man-made materials, interaction of materials with machines, safety and health, energy conservation, and waste and pollution control.
 Additionally, students are given experience in plant design and layout, machine and wet process design and improvement, and designing and creating textile products.
-Throughout the textile engineering curriculum, students take classes from other engineering and disciplines including: mechanical, chemical, materials and industrial engineering.
+Throughout the textile engineering curriculum, students take classes from other engineering disciplines, including mechanical, chemical, materials and industrial engineering.

 Advanced composite materials

-Advanced composite materials (engineering) (ACMs) are also known as advanced polymer matrix composites.
-These are generally characterized or determined by unusually high strength fibres with unusually high stiffness, or modulus of elasticity characteristics, compared to other materials, while bound together by weaker matrices.
-Advanced composite materials have broad, proven applications, in the aircraft, aerospace, and sports equipment sectors.
-Even more specifically ACMs are very attractive for aircraft and aerospace structural parts.
+Advanced composite materials (ACMs) are also known as advanced polymer matrix composites.
+These are generally characterized or determined by unusually high-strength fibres with unusually high stiffness, or modulus of elasticity characteristics, compared to other materials, while bound together by weaker matrices.
+Advanced composite materials have broad, proven applications in the aircraft, aerospace, and sports equipment sectors.
+Even more specifically, ACMs are very attractive for aircraft and aerospace structural parts.
 Manufacturing ACMs is a multibillion-dollar industry worldwide.
 Composite products range from skateboards to components of the space shuttle.
 The industry can be generally divided into two basic segments, industrial composites and advanced composites.

 Employment

-Manufacturing engineering is just one facet of the engineering manufacturing industry.
-Manufacturing engineers enjoy improving the production process from start to finish.
-They have the ability to keep the whole production process in mind as they focus on a particular portion of the process.
+Manufacturing engineering is one facet of the engineering manufacturing industry.
+Manufacturing engineers improve the production processes from start to finish.
+They keep the whole production process in mind as they focus on a particular portion of the process.
 Successful students in manufacturing engineering degree programs are inspired by the notion of starting with a natural resource, such as a block of wood, and ending with a usable, valuable product, such as a desk, produced efficiently and economically.

 Manufacturing engineers are closely connected with engineering and industrial design efforts.
 Examples of major companies that employ manufacturing engineers in the United States include General Motors Corporation, Ford Motor Company, Chrysler, Boeing, Gates Corporation and Pfizer.
 Examples in Europe include Airbus, Daimler, BMW, Fiat, Navistar International, and Michelin Tyre.

 Industries where manufacturing engineers are generally employed include: